Merkoba/Meltdown/README.md

 This allows finding them easily through the special pin list.

 And allows closing either just normal tabs or just pins.

 ---

-## Symbols <a name="symbols"></a>

-There are 3 quick prompt shortcuts to make the AI expand on the topic.

-By default these are `>` for `continue`, `?` for `explain`, and `!` to expand on the last point.

-Basically if you input `>` (only that character), the input will be transformed automatically to `Please continue.`, etc.

-These can be configured through args.

-This is a quick way to keep prompting the AI for clearer information.

----

-There's also a `^` symbol that is called `fresh`.

-The alternative is the `/fresh` command.

-What it does is do a prompt without using the history.

-For example: `^ what is a book?`.

-Or: `/fresh what is a book?`.

-Those won't use the previous conversation history.

----